Skip to main content

 “Subjective tinnitus is the perception of a sound in the absence of an external acoustic stimulus,” said Anish V. Thakkar, AuD, founder and director of audiology at Los Angeles Center for Hearing & Balance.
 “Tinnitus becomes more common with age since it's connected to age-related hearing loss.
 Higher rates are often seen in people between ages 40-80.”

-With its unique AI-powered technology, Elehear allows users to personalize their devices in terms of noise control, speech focus, and more.
+With its unique AI-powered technology, Elehear allows users to personalize their devices for noise control, speech focus, and more.

 Elehear hearing aids at a glance